 Life struggles can take our relationships off track, sometimes to the point of feeling stuck or fearful of conflict.
 Ruptures will happen in all relationships.
-Conflict is necessary to have real intimacy.
+Some conflict is necessary to have real intimacy.
 But most of us were not shown by our parents how to do the repair and resolution needed for a relationship to grow and thrive.
 For people who have inherited intergenerational trauma, intimacy can be like extreme sports — requiring new skills, emotional first aid, and a solid support network.
 There are ways to feel more alive and connected in your relationship, to reunite as a team and to experience more love, intimacy, and pleasure.
 There are ways to restore the chemistry that attracted you in the beginning.
 It is possible to reconcile the tension between domesticity and passion.

 I collaborate with couples to rebuild trust, limit negative patterns, understand desires, and explore new ways of interacting.
 In my work with couples and relationships, I combine my intersectional understanding of trauma with Emotionally Focused Therapy, which has shown high rates of recovery from relationship distress.
 I also draw from the Gottmans’ research on the antidotes to common problems (e.g., defensiveness, withdrawal, criticism, and contempt), and on what sustains relationships in the long term (e.g., shared values, appreciation, taking responsibility, mutual influence).
 My aim is to create emotional safety and bonding.

 How I Work

 To get us started, I begin with separate individual sessions to get to know each person before meeting with a couple or family.
 I find it crucial to first establish trust and understanding with each person to get to the roots of what is happening.
 We can discuss issues that feel the most urgent as we do the individual sessions and get started.
 I find that with this initial preparation, our joint sessions gain traction more rapidly and make more lasting change.